ClintH/ixfx-demos/RUNNING-LOCAL.md

 Using Git (recommended):

+1. Install the [Github deskop app](https://desktop.github.com) if you don't already have it
-* Using `git` or the [Github app](https://desktop.github.com), clone [this repository](https://github.com/ClintH/ixfx-demos.git) to a folder.
+2. Clone [this repository](https://github.com/ClintH/ixfx-demos.git) to a folder.
 This gives you a local copy of the source, and can be easily updated if the repository changes.

 As a ZIP: